The Jackson Street Food Bank is closed until further notice!

 All people can pray as part of our Prayer Chain, and we strongly believe in prayer and the healing presence of God in our daily life experiences.
 Each prayer request is sent out to all those individuals in the parish who have volunteered to pray daily for those in need.
 This ministry continues to be a powerful way to respond rapidly to requests for prayer support for people within and outside of the parish.
 We welcome all who wish to join this ministry.

 The mission of the Kairos Prison Ministry is to bring Christ’s love and forgiveness to all incarcerated individuals, their families, and those who work with them.
-Kairos has three-day retreats each spring and fall at Correction Center for Women at Purdy, Clallam Bay Correction Center, Washington State Reformatory at Monroe, Shelton Correction Facility, and Special Commitment Center on McNeil Island.
+Kairos has three-day retreats each spring and fall at Correction Center for Women at Purdy, Clallam Bay Correction Center, Washington State Reformatory at Monroe, Stafford Creek Correction Center, and Special Commitment Center on McNeil Island.
 St. Andrew’s parishioners routinely work Kairos weekends.

 The Scholarship Committee awards academic scholarships to support people within the church community who want to continue their education in various fields.
 The Outreach Committee allocates a portion of its funds for this purpose.
 It is the responsibility of the Scholarship Committee to oversee the selection of the recipients and disbursement of funds.
-Applications and criteria for scholarships are available in the church office or online.
+You can download an application for 2021 by clicking here.

 One of the core values at St. Andrew’s is to share the time, talent, and treasures of our parish with the greater community, with a focus on those in need.
 This is accomplished, in part, by taking 10% of the total pledge/plate contributions received by the parish and returning it to the community, be it at a parish, local, diocesan, national, or global level.
 The Community Outreach Committee is responsible for distributing this 10% by identifying worthy organizations to receive funds; it also organizes other fundraising activities for outreach.
 The Committee meets quarterly to distribute finds.
 The Scholarship Committee is part of Community Outreach.
 Contact the committee of the church office for policies and/or the operation and procedure manual.